passes-org/passes/docs/packages/reqs/api/modules/PassProviders.md

 # Namespace: PassProviders

-Namespace containing APIs for messaging between a requesting app and a Topic or Pass Provider.
+Namespace containing APIs for messaging between a requesting app and a Pass Provider.
  PassProviders

 ## Table of contents